-Cologne is Germany’s fun-loving, bohemian, good time city, with a striking spire and the world’s most famous perfume.
-Here’s how to spend48 hours in Cologne through an itinerary written by locals.
-Prost!
+Cologne is Germany’s bohemian, good time city, with a striking spire and the world’s most famous perfume.
+Here’s how to spend two days in Cologne, with a local itinerary.

 How to Spend Two Days in Cologne